-- 3. Jackets, Sweaters and/or Coats: - ALLOWED: Jackets, sweaters, coats, or vests in the building must be solid colored red, white, navy blue, or khaki and they may not have visible, non-school logos.
+3. Jackets.
+Sweaters and/or Coats:

+- a.
+ALLOWED: Jackets, sweaters, coats, or vests in the building must be solid colored red, white, navy blue, or khaki and they may not have visible, non-school logos.
 Denim jackets are not appropriate in the school or classroom.
 Sacred Heart letter jackets fall into the allowed category.
 These items have no adornments such as fringe, fur, patches, etc. Outer garments worn for warmth in this category may also be worn in the classroom. - b.
+NOT Allowed: Any jacket, coat, sweater, or vest that does not meet the allowed criteria may not be worn inside the building.

+4. Headbands/Bows/Socks/Leggings:

-NOT Allowed: Any jacket, coat, sweater, or vest that does not meet the allowed criteria may not be worn inside the building. - 4.
-Head Bands: - a.
-ALLOWED: Girls may wear red, white, navy blue, khaki, or gray head covers with no logos. - b.
-NOT Allowed: Students may not wear hats, caps, earmuffs, or sock hats in the building. - 5.
-Hair: - a.
+- a.
+ALLOWED: Girls may wear red, white, navy blue, khaki, or gray headbands with no logos. - b.
+ALLOWED: Visible socks must be solid in color (red, white, navy, gray, or black).

+- c.
+ALLOWED: Leggings may only be worn under skirts or dresses and must be solid in color (red, white, navy, khaki, gray, or black). - d.
+NOT Allowed: Students may not wear hats, caps, earmuffs, or sock hats in the building.

+5. Hair:

+- a.
 Boys: Hair will be cut over the ears, above the eyebrow (including when pulled forward) and worn no longer than shirt collar length.
 No ponytail or man buns are allowed at school or school functions.
 No facial hair is allowed.
-Sideburns may be no longer than the bottom of the ear. - b.
-Color and style of hair should be appropriate for the school environment.
+Sideburns may be no longer than the bottom of the ear. - Color and style of hair should be appropriate for the school environment.
 Hairstyles that draw attention to individuals or are disruptive are prohibited.
-Hair colorings or dyes are not permitted unless in a natural color or hue. - 6.
-Earrings: - a.
+Hair colorings or dyes are not permitted unless in a natural color or hue.

+6. Earrings:

+- a.
 Boys: Earrings may not be worn to school. - b.
 Girls: Earrings may be worn in the ears only. - c.
 No visible tattoos are allowed. - d.
-No visible piercing will be allowed. - 7.
-Inappropriate Attire: - a.
+No visible piercing will be allowed.

+7. Inappropriate Attire:

+- a.
 Sunglasses are prohibited in the school buildings. - b.
 Caps and hats are prohibited in the school buildings.